Form 433 B – Developing a Tax Solution for Your Business

-When a business has a debt that they are unable to pay to meet the IRS deadline, the business can ask if their account can be placed in Currently Not Collectable Status.
+When a business has a debt that they are unable to pay to meet the IRS deadline, the business can ask if their account can be placed in Currently Not Collectible Status.
 In the meantime, the business might ask for a delay in payments or an installment plan in the collection process.
 The account is placed on hold until the financial situation is assessed and/or improves.
-Before the IRS agrees to an Installment Agreement or an Offer in Compromise, they will request that the business submit a 433-B Collection Information Statement form to substantiate the Currently Not Collectable Status request.
+Before the IRS agrees to an Installment Agreement or an Offer in Compromise, they will request that the business submit a 433-B Collection Information Statement form to substantiate the Currently Not Collectible Status request.

 How do I fill out Form 433 B?